-The bus rolled into the mall's parking lot, and the two young men got off the vehicle like this was their world.
+The bus rolled into the mall's parking lot, and the two young men got off the vehicle like they owned this world.

 Barry spotted a well dressed woman.
 She had a dark complexion with black hair.
-A gold neckless set with rubies hung around her neck, with a gold and ruby cross resting on her chest.
+A gold neckless set with rubies hung around her neck, and a gold and ruby cross rested on her chest.
 A colorful dress covered with yellow, brown, and red patterns accentuated her figure, and her face was deftly made up.
 Arthur was a little alarmed at the unabashed way Barry approached her.
 All they needed was for Barry to accost the wrong woman, and they would be quickly told to leave the mall.

 "You look so gorgeous.
 I am amazed by how good you look.
-Any man in the world would be proud to be with you," Barry gushed.
+Any man in the world would be proud to have you," Barry gushed.

 Barry recalled a few lines from "War and Peace": "If I was not myself, but the bravest, cleverest, and wealthiest man in the world I would go down on my knees this minute and beg you to marry me."
 It went something like that.

 "I've got to find me a woman.
-Let's go to Braxton's and see if we can find a couple of women there," Barry ventured.
+Let's go to Braxton's and see if we can find a couple of women," Barry ventured.